Finding Support After Suicide: Traumatic Grief and Ideas to Help

 But when that loss comes through suicide, the layers of grief can feel even more upsetting.

-In the aftermath, you may find yourself grappling with a whirlwind of emotions – shock so deep it feels like your world has stopped, disbelief that can leave you numb, guilt that weighs heavy on your chest, and anger that burns hot and confusing.
+Traumatic grief, a complex blend of intense sorrow and emotional shock, often takes hold.
+In the aftermath, you may find yourself grappling with a whirlwind of emotions—shock so deep it feels like your world has stopped, disbelief that can leave you numb, guilt that weighs heavy on your chest, and anger that burns hot and confusing.

 The grief is visceral, a raw ache that permeates every aspect of life, making it difficult to eat, sleep, or even breathe at times.

+These emotional upheavals can manifest physically as well.
 You might experience difficulty sleeping, a constant knot in your stomach, or a persistent tightness in your chest.

 Intrusive thoughts and images related to the suicide might plague you, replaying the events over and over in your mind as you search for answers and understanding.